What are cockroaches?

 Our technicians are trained to provide treatment solutions specific for your cockroach infestation that are unique to your specific needs and unique requirements.
 No two cockroach infestations are alike.
 Our treatment solution follows these core steps to make sure your home and investment is protected.

 - Step 1: Identification of Cockroach Infestation – We’ll find out what the real problem is and where it’s coming from to develop a solution that is unique to your specific environment and situation.
 It's important to know, one size doesn't fit all.
-Our technicians will help you discover, identify and build a custom plan of attack to keep your home safe.
+Our technicians will help you discover, identify and build a custom plan of attack to protect your home.

 - Step 2: Eradication & Removal – It's our job to make sure the removal of cockroaches is as stress free as possible.
 We'll remove those little bugs and make sure your home and business can return to normal.

-- Step 3: Ongoing Prevention & Protection – We’ll keep your home safe today and tomorrow and the day after that.
-Regular prevention and inspections can help keep your home safe and give you early warning and notification if cracks may develop within your home that may put you at risk.
+- Step 3: Ongoing Prevention & Protection – We’ll protect your home today and tomorrow and the day after that.
+Regular prevention and inspections can give you early warning and notification if cracks may develop within your home that may put you at risk.
 Even better than early warning, our technicians will work to make sure your not only aware of the potential issues, but resolve them before they grow.

 Remember!
 We offer a warranty on all of our services.
 If the pests come back, so do we.
 No extra charge.
 We are confident that the service we provide will keep spiders away.
 So rest easy, we're on the job.